Gems & Minerals

 This museum holds one of the finest gem, mineral and meteorite collections in the world in its longtime location at Flandrau Planetarium and Science Center.
-In early 2020, the museum will increase its scope by moving to a larger space in the Historic Pima County Courthouse, next to the new Southern Arizona Heritage and Visitor Center in downtown Tucson.
-Within its 11,960 square feet on the first floor of the courthouse, exhibits will include a rotating display of featured mineral specimens, gemstones, meteorites and fossils as well as a dedicated Southwest Mining & Minerals Gallery and a Gem Hall that includes a vault for special and rare exhibits.
+In early 2020, the museum increased its scope by moving to a larger space in the Historic Pima County Courthouse, next to the new Southern Arizona Heritage and Visitor Center in downtown Tucson.
+Within its 11,960 square feet on the first floor of the courthouse, exhibits will include a rotating display of featured mineral specimens, gemstones, meteorites, and fossils as well as a dedicated Southwest Mining & Minerals Gallery and a Gem Hall that includes a vault for special and rare exhibits.
 The museum will offer abundant opportunities to be inspired and astonished through exhibits that extend from indoors to the outdoor areas on the plaza.

 A big hit since 1955